0:00

 EIF strengthens the ecosystem.

-But it also becomes its gravitational centre.
+But it also defines it.

-Across all sessions, the conclusion converges.
+Across the series, the conclusion converges.

 EUVC | The European VC is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.